 Process of Making Brew Dr. Kombucha

 We get asked a lot about the process of making Brew Dr. Kombucha.
-We love to tell our story, so we thought we’d put together a brief virtual tour of our brewery.
-Along with the photos below is a fairly in-depth description of how we do what we do, including how we stay true to producing authentic kombucha while managing the alcohol that is created in kombucha fermentation.
+We love to tell our story, so we thought we’d put together a virtual tour of our brewery.
+Let’s go!

-Our Kombucha is pumped into the top of the column.
-Inside the column, the atmospheric pressure is reduced to the point where ethanol (aka alcohol) atomizes at a very low temperature, around 98 degrees.
-The column is heated to that temperature and as the Kombucha trickles down through the column, the ethanol starts to atomize or turn into a gaseous state.
-The ethanol moves up to the top and over into a secondary chilled column where it turns from gas back into a liquid.
-The Kombucha passes out the bottom of the column and thus maintaining all of its live and active cultures.
-The only difference is the ethanol has been removed to the point where the Kombucha now has an alcohol content of around 0.1%.
-Now we’ve got authentic, raw Kombucha with naturally occurring live and active cultures that is legal to sell as a non-alcoholic beverage.
+Our kombucha is pumped into the top of the column.
+Inside the column, the atmospheric pressure is reduced to the point where ethanol (a.k.a. alcohol) atomizes at a low temperature.
+The column heats to that low temperature and, as the kombucha trickles down through the column, the ethanol starts to atomize or turn into a gaseous state.
+Ethanol leaves out the top while our kombucha flows out the bottom.
+Now the alcohol is around 0.1%, and we’ve got authentic, raw kombucha that is safe for all ages to enjoy!

 So what about that alcohol?
 We wouldn’t want it to just go to waste.
 Over the years, we’ve found innovative and sustainable methods for reusing it, including craft spirits.
 These days, we partner with Oregon’s Clean Fuels Program to repurpose it into bioethanol fuel and with Straightaway Cocktails to create hand sanitizer.